 Africa.
 During the 1880s, in the great European scramble for African colonies,

 Togo became a German colony.
 French and British forces took the territory

 in the early days of World War I, in 1914.
-Most of the German possessions,
+Most of German Togo,

-including all of the coast, were assigned to France after the war; the
+including all of the coast, was assigned to France after the war; the

-remaining part of German Togo was taken over by Britain and is now part
+remaining part of the colony was taken over by Britain and is now part

 of Ghana.
-French Togo became independent in 1960.
+French Togo became independent as the Togolese Republic in 1960.

 Togo has a short coastline, about 80 km (50 mi) in length.
 The capital,